 UserTesting uses Zoom video conferencing to run all moderated sessions.
 However, if you’re prohibited from using Zoom, we can also use GoToMeeting.

-*UserTesting does require a tech check to ensure that we can join the web conference, and that all sites or prototypes can be used on our web conference software.
+*UserTesting does require a tech check to ensure that we can join the web conference, and that all sites or prototypes can be used on our web conferencing software.

-- Once opened or downloaded, your web browser will prompt you to open Zoom
+- Once the software has been downloaded, your web browser will prompt you to open Zoom.

 - Zoom will prompt you to enter your name.
 If you arrive early, you'll be put in a waiting room to await the arrival of the facilitator.